 Steve Fairchild joined Mike London's staff on Jan.
 30, 2013 as the offensive coordinator and quarterbacks coach.
 Fairchild comes to Charlottesville boasting 31 years of coaching experience at both the NFL and collegiate levels, including 16 seasons as an offensive coordinator.

-Most recently Fairchild was the senior offensive assistant for the San Diego Chargers after a four-year stint as the head coach at Colorado State, which included the highest-ranked recruiting class in program history and a victory in the 2008 New Mexico Bowl.
+Prior to UVa Fairchild was the senior offensive assistant for the San Diego Chargers after a four-year stint as the head coach at Colorado State, which included the highest-ranked recruiting class in program history and a victory in the 2008 New Mexico Bowl.

 At Colorado State, Fairchild also was the offensive coordinator (1997-2000) and quarterbacks coach (1993-96) during the Rams' football rise.
 From 1993-2000 Colorado State won the Western Athletic Conference three times and the Mountain West Conference twice and was nationally ranked at various times during that span.
 During Fairchild's four seasons as the offensive coordinator, three Colorado State players were honored as the league's offensive player of the year and the Rams won three bowl games.
 In 1997, quarterback Moses Moreno was the WAC offensive player of the year and helped Colorado State finish No. 1 in the league in total and scoring offense.